Dikachi-P/alx-system_engineering_devops/0x02-shell_redirections/README.md

 7-file: create a file \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the content Best School
 8-cwd_state: redirect the output of ls -la command to ls_cwd_content file
 9-duplicat_last_line: duplicate the last line of a file iacta
 10-no_more_js: delete all regular files with .js extention present in tne currrent directory and all its subfolders
+11-directories: count the number of directories and subdirectories in a working directories including hidden directories. current and parent directory should not be taken into account